gbif/maps/spark-process/README.md

 FROM
   prod_b.occurrence_hdfs
 WHERE
-  decimalLatitude IS NOT NULL AND decimalLongitude IS NOT NULL AND hasGeospatialIssues=false;
+  decimalLatitude IS NOT NULL AND decimalLongitude IS NOT NULL AND hasGeospatialIssues = false
+  AND occurrenceStatus != "absent";

 CREATE TABLE tim.occurrence_map_source_sample STORED AS parquet AS SELECT * FROM tim.occurrence_map_source